 I want to leave you with five tips to manage your anxiety in the midst of the pandemic.

 See your anxiety as a messenger, not as your enemy: Your anxiety is your natural reaction to stress.
 Do not kill the messenger.
 When facing stress in life, anxiety is that messenger that tells you what is important to you.
 Try to communicate with your needs so that you can meet to them.
-For example, perhaps in the midst of the pandemic, you feel anxious and the message your anxiety is giving you is that you should trust God more and less in your strength.
-Or, perhaps the source of that anxiety is an emotional trauma that you have not yet resolved in your life and you must pay attention to it.
+For example, perhaps in the midst of the pandemic, you feel anxious and the message your anxiety is giving you is that you should trust God more and depend less on your strength.
+Or, perhaps the source of that anxiety is an emotional trauma that you have not yet resolved in your life and you need to pay attention to it.

 Develop a relationship with God and practice Christian meditation.
 God has a promise for every stressful situation you may be experiencing in your life.
 He also tells you that no stress has overtaken you that you could not bear.
 Connect with God and take time to meditate upon His promises.